LinuxUtils/pactool/README.md

-  --bloat                     Find unused optional dependencies (bloat) --unused                    Find unused or orphaned packages --outdated                  List all outdated packages
+  --bloat                     Find unused optional dependencies (bloat) --unused                    Find unused or orphaned packages --outdated                  List all outdated packages --history PACKAGE           Show version history and updates of a package --versions PACKAGE          Show all available versions of a package with risk levels

 SERVICE COMMANDS:
   --services                  Show status of services related to packages